-Be sure to check Full Text Finder for periodicals that may be fulltext in another database in our collection.
-Full Text Finder will also indicate the print subscription in our library, if we have it.
+Be sure to check INDY for periodicals that may be fulltext in another database in our collection.
+INDY will also indicate the print subscription in our library, if we have it.

 When the record states that an embargo is in place for a certain length of time, the publisher has refused to allow the digitization of the articles for the current months, year or years.

 If we have the print subscription, then you may photocopy or scan articles to PDF and sent to your email.

 If we don't have the print, then you may request articles via InterLibrary Loan from another school library by filling out the ILL form on our home page or choose the ILL tab in this LibGuide for easy access.

 Academic Search Complete is the world's most valuable and comprehensive scholarly, multi-disciplinary full-text database, with more than 8,800 full-text periodicals, including more than 7,700 peer-reviewed journals.
 In addition to full text, this database offers indexing and abstracts for more than 13,600 journals, and searchable cited references for more than 1,400 journals.

 Media: Online database Access: Campus-wide and Internet Content: Abstracts; Full TextThe database features PDF content going back as far as 1887, with the majority of full text titles in native (searchable) PDF format.
 Searchable cited references are provided for more than 1,460 journals.

 ATLA Religion Database® (ATLA RDB®) with ATLASerials PLUS™ (ATLAS PLUS™) combines the premier index to journal articles, book reviews, and collections of essays in all fields of religion with ATLA's largest online collection of major religion and theology journals.